-An operator presence switch (seat switch) will cause the engine to stop if the FSC is out of the NEUTRAL-PARK position and the operator is not in the seat.
-The function of this switch should be checked by the operator raising off the seat with the tractor moving forward (allow 1/2 second "off the seat" for the time delay function); the engine should stop.
-If the safety system is not working, it should be repaired or replaced before operating the mower.
+An operator presence switch (seat switch) will cause the engine to stop if the parking brake is in the DISENGAGED position and/ or the FSC is out of the NEUTRAL-PARK position (tractor stationary or moving forward) and the operator is not in the seat.
+The function of this switch should be checked by the operator raising off the seat, first with the parking brake DISEN-GAGED, and then with the tractor moving forward (allow 1/2 second "off the seat" for the time delay function): the engine should stop.
+In each case, if the safety system is not working, it should be repaired or replaced before operating the mower.
 DO NOT disconnect the safety switches; they are for the operator's protection.